atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 4. Select `Route Tables` and review.
 You will see one route table per subnet in addition to the VPC's main route table.
 5. Select `NAT Gateways` and review.
 With the default behavior of the CloudFormation template, a single NAT Gateway will be created.
 6. Select `Elastic IPs` and review.
 You will see one EIP allocated for each NAT Gateway.
+7. Navigate to **CloudWatch**.
+8. Select CloudWatch Logs.
+9. Select the log group associated with the VPC Flow Logs.
+10. Explore the flow logs.

 ## 9. Share Development VPC With Development OU